Strehn/Assignment6-RescueBot/README.md

 Simulation & Planning: Real-world applications in robotics, search-and-rescue, and data inference.
 Testing: Test the grid using known patterns (e.g., gliders, blinkers) to verify that your implementation correctly simulates the Game of Life.

+# Test Files
+basic_map.txt - A simple map with one survivor

+empty_map.txt - An empty map with no survivors

+multi_map.txt - A map with multiple survivors

+blocked_map.txt - A map with a survivor completely surrounded by walls

+large_map.txt - A large map to test performance

+multi_path_map.txt - A map with multiple possible optimal paths

+corridor_map.txt - A long corridor with a survivor at the end

+edge_case_map.txt - A map with the survivor at the edge

+corner_start_map.txt - A map with the robot starting in the corner

+no_robot_map.txt - A map where the robot is not on the map

+trapped_robot_map.txt - A map where the robot is trapped with no survivors

+all_blocked_map.txt - A map where all survivors are unreachable